revolist/revogrid-docs/pro/frequent-questions.md

 ::: details How many developer licenses do I need?

-The number of licenses required must match the maximum number of concurrent developers contributing to the front-end code using RevoGrid Pro.
+The number of licenses required must match the maximum number of concurrent developers contributing to the front-end code.

 **Examples:**

-- Example 1: A project has 3 front-end developers and 10 back-end developers.
-If only the 3 front-end developers work with RevoGrid, you need 3 licenses.
+- **Example 1**: A project has 3 front-end developers and 10 back-end developers.
+If only the 3 front-end developers work with RevoGrid Pro, you need 3 licenses.

-- Example 2: A UI team with 2 front-end developers uses RevoGrid as part of a shared library for multiple apps.
+- **Example 2**: A UI team with 2 front-end developers uses RevoGrid Pro as part of a shared library for multiple apps.
 If the apps have 5 and 3 front-end developers, you will need 10 licenses (2 + 5 + 3).

 For more details, refer to the relevant clause in the [EULA](./policies/license.md#_3-4-1-Required-quantity-of-licenses).
 :::